 409 Stainless Steel can withstand continuous temperatures of up to 1400º F while carbon steels used in outdoor furnaces cannot withstand anything over 800ºF.
 This means that when the fire is over 800ºF carbon steels begin to oxidize and break down causing material failure in the long term which means a shorter life span of your furnace.

-409 Stainless Steel has the best heat transfer capability of any stainless steel used in outdoor furnaces, having about 60% more heat transfer capability than 304 SS and a similar heat transfer capability to mild steel when factoring in the thickness of material necessary for mild steel furnaces.
+409 Stainless Steel has the best heat transfer capability of any steel used in outdoor furnaces, having about 60% more heat transfer capability than 304 stainless steel and a similar heat transfer capability to mild steel when factoring in the thickness of material necessary for mild steel furnaces.

 Why are we able to use thinner material in our furnaces?
 Because 409 Stainless Steel was designed and developed for high temperature situations and to withstand corrosion.